Cornell University Guidelines for Comprehensive Nutrient Management Plans

 Concentrated Animal Feeding Operation Permit and Cornell University Guidelines

 The NRCS standards and Cornell University guidelines are updated from time to time.
-In New York, terms of a permit are fixed on the effective date identified on the cover page of the particular permit.
-The effective date of the current ECL CAFO General Permit, is July 24, 2017, and the effective date of the CWA CAFO General Permit is July 9, 2019.
-The permits can be consulted to determine effective date and what versions of standards and guidelines are required to develop plans under the particular permit.
+The effective date of the current ECL CAFO General Permit is January 23, 2023 (issued July 22, 2022).
+The permit can be consulted to determine effective dates and what versions of standards and guidelines are required to develop plans under the particular permit.
 Although NRCS standards and Cornell Guidelines that were in place on the effective dates are the governing documents for preparing a CNMP, it is acceptable and encouraged to use the most recent standards and guidelines published.

 State CNMPs must be developed by or under the supervision of AEM certified planners who are expected to be familiar with this information and to properly utilize it in the planning process.
 For this reason, CNMP training programs were developed and offered subsequent to the issuance of the initial CAFO permit for New York in 1999, by Cornell University faculty and staff, NRCS, NYSAGM, NYSDEC, and New York State Soil and Water Conservation Committee staff.